The Relationship Between Blood Sugar and Blurry Vision

 Cause and effect are two important concepts in our lives.
 We see cause and effect everywhere – when we turn on a light switch and the room becomes illuminated, when we put gasoline in our car, and it runs.
 Cause always comes before effect.

-In terms of our health, cause and effect are also important.
-Blurry vision may be caused either by having too much sugar or having very little of it.
+Cause and effect are also important in terms of our health.
+Blurry vision may be caused by having too much sugar or too little of it.

 Too Much Sugar